 A firm booking can typically happen as much as two years and as little as a month ahead.
 A legal form has to be filled in and signed.
 During a meeting for marriage preparation a check list is worked through and there is and ascertaining various details - all pretty painless - enabling the rector to get to know the couple better at the same time.

-The Rector will work with the couple to choose hymns and music, and they will be encouraged to join the Sunday worship where the congregation will enjoy meeting them and hearing how plans are progressing.
+Rev'd Carrie will work with the couple to choose hymns and music, and they will be encouraged to join the Sunday worship where the congregation will enjoy meeting them and hearing how plans are progressing.
 Nearer the event a wedding rehearsal is good fun, allays nervousness, and makes everything smooth and professional.

 We are delighted with the appreciation couples show of the church setting.
 As a Church we would endeavour to support your new life as a married couple.
 An invitation to a specific service is sent annually to all who have had occasion to celebrate an event of life within the church.
 However, we are always pleased to see you as you maintain a link with St Botolph’s.